sahukanishka/swat-agent/README.md

 ### Using the `swat` command

-The easiest way to use the agent is through the `swat` command:
+The fastest way to execute commands is through the `swat` command:

 ```bash
 swat "your natural language command"